 The mark of a superior product is one that is attractive, excels at its job, is easy to maintain, and, most importantly, is affordable

 These are all traits that laminate flooring has in spades and it should be no surprise that laminate continues to be one of the city’s top flooring choices.
 Laminate offers the look of hardwood, stone, or tile floors while being more durable, more resistant, DIY-friendly, and only requiring basic maintenance, all at a fraction of the cost.
-Take a look below to what affects the cost of this superior flooring material.

 There are a few handy rules of thumb that you must first keep in mind when trying to develop or stay within a budget when buying flooring

 The first is that cost will rise as thickness or AC rating increases, which makes identifying your durability needs extra important.
 You should also keep in mind that flooring projects will almost always produce some level of waste, so anticipate needing around 5-20% more materials than the actual square footage of the room in question.